-This is a corrected edition of Desiderata.
+This is the original, corrected version of Desiderata.
 The second-to-last line “Be careful” has been changed back to the original version “Be cheerful”.
-Notice the difference in how these two endings make you feel.
-Which ending do you prefer?
+Notice the difference in how these two endings make you feel…

 Desiderata (Latin: “desired things”, plural of desideratum, the supine of desidero) is a 1927 prose poem by American writer Max Ehrmann (1872-1945).
 Largely unknown in the author’s lifetime, the text became widely known after its use in a devotional, after subsequently being found at Adlai Stevenson’s deathbed in 1965, and after spoken-word recordings in 1971 and 1972.

 Some time around the year 1959, Reverend Frederick Kates, rector of Saint Paul’s Church in Baltimore, Maryland, included Desiderata in a compilation of devotional materials for his congregation.
 The compilation included the church’s foundation date: “Old Saint Paul’s Church, Baltimore A.D.
 1692.”
 The date of the text’s authorship is widely mistaken as 1692, the year of the church’s foundation.

 When Adlai Stevenson died in 1965, a guest in his home found the Desiderata near his bedside and discovered that Stevenson had planned to use it in his Christmas cards.
 Subsequently, the poem became widely known as having been found at Saint Paul’s Church of Baltimore — but confusing the date of the church’s foundation as the date of the text’s authorship.